BlueLink's ongoing and recent projects

 E-networking and journalism for civic action

-DANube Urban Brand + Building Regional and Local Resilience through the Valorization of Danube’s Cultural Heritage
+ANube Urban Brand + Building Regional and Local Resilience through the Valorization of Danube’s Cultural Heritage

-BlueLink will support the realization of the project goals by organizing 6 regional seminars for journalists in the project partner countries and creating a documentary film about the cultural heritage in the peripheral regions of the Danube and the potential for local economies from its protection and development.
-Experts from BlueLink will take an active part in the organization of project-related meetings and trainings and the development of strategic documents and partnerships, as well as in the identification and promotion of little-known cultural sites in the municipalities along the Danube in Bulgaria.
+The DANube Urban Brand + Building Regional and Local Resilience Project through the Valorization of Danube's Cultural Heritage (DANUrB+) project was implemented by a partner consortium led by the University of Technology and Economics in Budapest within the EU program for transnational cooperation "Danube" 2014-2020.
+The project lasted 30 months from 1 July 2020 to 31 December 2022.
+19 main and 23 associated strategic partners from 6 Danube countries (Bulgaria, Romania, Serbia, Hungary, Croatia and Slovakia) worked together to promote the sustainable use of cultural heritage and resources in the Danube communities.
+BlueLink supported the realization of the project goals by organizing 6 regional seminars for journalists in the project partner countries and creating a documentary film about the cultural heritage in the peripheral regions of the Danube and the potential for local economies from its protection and development.
+Experts from BlueLink took an active part in the organization of project-related meetings and trainings, and the development of strategic documents and partnerships, as well as in the identification and promotion of little-known cultural sites in the municipalities along the Danube in Bulgaria.
+The project was co-financed by the European Union through the European Regional Development Fund (ERDF) and the Instrument for Pre-Accession Assistance (IPA), as well as from the national budget of the Republic of Bulgaria through the budget of the Ministry of Regional Development and Public Works.

-Green policies on social and human rights
+policies on social and human rights

 People Power

-In July 2020 BlueLink, together with the Smoke-Free Life Coalition and the Smoke Free Bulgaria Association, continued to work in support of initiatives and policies for tobacco control and better public health as part of the project People Power: Building Support for Tobacco Control Enforcement" with the support of the International Union against Tuberculosis and Lung Diseases.
+In July 2020, BlueLink continued working alongside the Smoke-Free Life Coalition and the Smoke Free Bulgaria Association to support tobacco control initiatives and public health policies.
+This work was conducted as part of the project "People Power: Building Support for Tobacco Control Enforcement," which received support from the International Union against Tuberculosis and Lung Diseases.

 The Role of Internet in gender based violence